ASullivan219/newsletter/README.md

 -[X] Implement Confirmation Email on subscribe
 -[X] Validate Email addresses with email package on sign up
 -[X] Create a successful sign up component to return
--[ ] Implement relationship feature in sign-up
+-[X] Implement relationship feature in sign-up
 -[X] Generate random codes
 -[X] Delete components folder
 -[X] Create representative docker compose file
--[ ] Create 0.0.1 release and pull image to vps
+-[X] Create 0.0.1 release and pull image to vps
 -[ ] Install tailwind and build styles locally to move away from cdn
 -[ ] Host and serve htmx javascript from static folder to move away from cdn
+-[ ] Make the verified field a timestamp rather than a boolean

 ## Run with Go locally